Outback Steakhouse Baked Potato

 Restaurant Style Baked Potato

 You can make a baked potato just like Outback.
-It takes just an extra step or two to make your everyday baked potato taste like it came from a steakhouse.
+It takes just an extra step or two to make your typical baked potato taste as if it came from a steakhouse.
+Hands down, this is one of my favorite and most used copycat recipes.

-Perhaps you have seen this classic baked potato in the steakhouse for years and you may have wondered for a long time how to prepare this famous side dish.
-It is very easy to do.
+Perhaps you have seen this classic baked potato in the steakhouse for years and may have long wondered how to prepare this famous side dish.
+It is straightforward to do.

 Ingredients